 Health.
 Skin ulcers, general infections or any change in your health that occurs in the time between your clinic appointment and surgery will probably require prompt treatment to avoid cancellation.
-Some infections could lead to an infection in your new knee.
-Please see your GP if you are in doubt.

 Keeping Active.
 Try to remain as fit and healthy as possible during your time on the waiting list as this will aid your recovery after surgery.
 It is better to take painkillers and stay mobile than not take anything and therefore limit your mobility.